aiotgroup/XRF55-repo/hardware tutorial/Kinect/readme.md

 In this project  [mkv2ir.zip](./mkv2ir.zip) we can extract the corresponding IR image from the .mkv file and save it, just change the read and save directory of the file in the main function in transform.cpp to your own.

+## Split RGB, Depth and IR images

+As mentioned in [Notice](../readme.md), the Kinect mkv video is not segmented and rearranged, and after getting the RGB, Depth, and IR images based on the first two parts, you need to execute [image_split.py](. /image_split.py) script to split the image, just modify the corresponding input and output file directories.